 Toyota has made its name as one of the world's most recognizable automobile brands.
 Mainly through the consistency of their vehicles, their customer engagement, and their reasonable price points.
 However, this dependability has come at some cost.
 For years, the image of the beige Camry as the most 'boring' car on the market has dogged the company.
 And while sales have remained steady, there hasn't been much in the way of consumer excitement.
-That all changed for 2018.
+That all changed for in the last few years.
 Toyota chose a comprehensive strategy for a serious makeover to give a more 'emotional' feeling to their cars.
 And to compete with the rest of the market.
 The result is an impressive array of offerings that cover the range of makes and models and put Toyota right back in the running for the most exciting new cars on the road.

 Possibly the most iconic model in the Toyota stable, the Camry is the security blanket of the car world, its everlasting reputation for dependability and value often characterized by the utter vanilla nature of its design.
-For decades and through six different generations, the Camry has maintained it's Clark Kent look, but 2018 saw the company ditching the glasses and trench coat for a serious superhero look.
+For decades and through six different generations, the Camry has maintained it's Clark Kent look, but this year saw the company ditching the glasses and trench coat for a serious superhero look.
 CEO Akio Toyoda was personally involved in the re-design and wanted a more visceral look for the Camry that would stand up not only against other mid-sized sedans but would give sportier vehicles a run for their money.
 The new Camry has a muscular grille with aggressive fascia, lower clearance, and sleeker lines to give it a growling look that suggests a hot hatch, family style.
 Under the hood, the Camry comes with a Dynamic Force direct injection inline engine with a higher compression ratio, a variable cooling system, multi-hole direct injectors, and variable valve timing which make the new Camry about 40% more fuel efficient than before.

 Toyota Prius Prime